Social : End a program of study 1937 at 12:00 midnight in Berkeley, CA (Graduated from UC Berkeley)

 American business executive, world bank president and government official who served as the Secretary of Defense from 1961 to 1968 during the Bay of Pigs and the Vietnam War.
 McNamara served as a financial analyst, comptroller and the first ever non-family president of Ford Motor Company.
 After his success in the U.S. automobile industry, he presided over the U.S. Department of Defense under his good friend President John F. Kennedy.
 Under the Johnson administration, McNamara continued to send in more troops to the Vietnam conflict.
 His influence was so great that the Vietnam War was unofficially called "McNamaras War."
 As early as 1965, he concluded that the struggle would end in failure and U.S. policies concerning the conflict were "terribly wrong."
 Ironically, in 1982 he was awarded the Einstein Peace Prize in recognition of an article he had co-written proposing that the U.S. adopt a no-first-use policy for nuclear weapons.
 McNamara grew up in San Francisco and received his education at the local public schools in nearby Piedmont, CA. His father was an executive of a wholesale shoe company.
 In high school, McNamara excelled, always turning homework in promptly.
 He attended the University of California at Berkeley and graduated in 1937.
 In 1939, he received his graduate degree in business from Harvard.
 He taught at Harvard for the next three years.
 In 1943, during WW II, McNamara received a captains commission in the U.S. Army Air Corps.
 He worked on developing the Armys logistical systems.
 Joining Ford Motor Corporation In 1946, he rescued the ailing Ford Company with the new management techniques he had learned from Harvard Business School.
 His brilliance as a number-cruncher became legendary in the business world.
 Ambitious and self-confident, he went on with the aid of loyal mentors to capture the top position at Ford; however, only seven weeks after gaining the post of president at Ford in 1960, he gave up his six-figure salary to join JFKs cabinet.
 Running the Pentagon, he systematized the armed services as he had Ford in the private industry sector.
 When Johnson became president, he stayed on and became his trusted advisor.
 His talents and skills were in the modern, scientific management techniques.
 Senator Barry Goldwater referred to McNamara as an "IBM machine on legs."
 While his success was in managing numbers, his downfall was in handling people and institutions.
 In March 1965, under the Johnson administration, the first American ground troops, 3,500 Marines entered Vietnam.
 Despite the protests of Joint Chiefs of Staff General Maxwell Taylor and General H.K.
 Johnson, McNamara overrode their recommendations and sent another 200,000 troops to Vietnam in June 1965.
 In November 1966, he advocated and sent another 200,000 troops and in 1967, another 200,000.
 He refused to be contradicted by others and his rigidity proved fatal for the regard of his colleagues.
 He was arrogant and aloof and when convinced of his own righteousness, ruled by fear, continuing to stick to his position no matter the consequences.
 In 1968, he left the Pentagon and became the president of the World Bank.
 In the aftermath of his departure, people viewed McNamara as a victim, not the perpetrator of a tragedy that cost the lives of many Americans and Vietnamese and the disturbance of the countrys national unity.
 At the World Bank, he tried to eradicate poverty in the third world.
 He continued his distant manner, separRead less

-Robert Strange McNamara was an American business executive and the eighth Secretary of Defense, serving under Presidents John F. Kennedy and Lyndon B. Johnson from 1961 to 1968.
-He played a major role in escalating the United States' involvement in the Vietnam War.
+Robert Strange McNamara was a prominent American business executive and the eighth United States Secretary of Defense, serving from 1961 to 1968 under Presidents John F. Kennedy and Lyndon B. Johnson.
+He was a key figure in the Vietnam War and a leading architect of the U.S. military strategy during that time.